SamuelClucas/SC_TSL_15092024_plate_detect/README.md

 within the incubator.

 #### Handling local dependencies and external dependency imports:
 All dirs inside src containing __init__.py will be installed as packages under their own namespace, facilitating imports.
-This includes handling imports of external dependencies used in scripts that are not indexed on PyPi (such as [google cleargrasp](https://github.com/Shreeyak/cleargrasp)). \n
+This includes handling imports of external dependencies used in scripts that are not indexed on PyPi (such as [google cleargrasp](https://github.com/Shreeyak/cleargrasp)).\
-Before running scripts/*.py, use:
+Before running scripts/*.py, use:\

 ```
 pip install -e .
 ```
-or, if not developing the project, just:
+or, if not developing the project, just:\

 ```
 pip install .